 Judge Ed Felter

 EDWIN L. FELTER, JR. is Senior Administrative Law Judge, Colorado Office of Administrative Courts (OAC), which is an independent central panel of ALJs.
 He is an Adjunct Professor of Law at the University of Denver, Sturm College of Law, 2006 ——-.
 He was director and chief judge of the OAC from 1983 – 1998.
-He has been a government lawyer for almost all of his professional life.
-He was Chair of the National Conference of the Administrative Law Judiciary (NCALJ), American Bar Association (ABA), 2000/2001.
-He has served as Treasurer, Secretary, Vice Chair and Chair-Elect of the Government and Public Sector Lawyers Division (GPSLD), and has been on its Council since 2002.
-He is now Chair of the GPSLD.
-He also served as Chair of the GPSLD Ethics Committee, 2007-2011.
-The GPSLD is the 12th largest entity in the ABA, with a membership over 7,300.
+He has been a government lawyer and an ALJ for almost all of his professional life.
+Presently, as Senior Administrative Law Judge, he hears and decides workers’ compensation cases; he mediates special education and licensing board cases; he has been in charge of the OAC Law Clerk Program since 2001; and, he has coordinated the judicial in-house training program for the OAC for approximately fifteen years.